 Day programs improve quality of life for seniors and caregivers

-This overview tells you what adult day services are, why they help seniors live at home longer, who would do well in these programs, how they help caregivers, and how much they cost.
+We explain what adult day programs are, why they help seniors live at home longer, who would do well in these programs, how they help caregivers, and how much they cost.

-Adult day services are programs designed for older adults who need supervision, companionship, and assistance during weekdays.
+Adult day programs are designed for older adults who need supervision, companionship, and assistance on weekdays.

 These programs provide engaging social activities and nutritious meals and snacks.
 The goal is to improve quality of life for both seniors and caregivers.